 On Oct.
 27, 2010 the Federal Trade Commission instituted new rules that safeguard debt-laden consumers from predatory, disingenuous debt relief practices by prohibiting telemarketers at debt relief organizations from charging consumers before actually making an impact on their financial situations.

 Such organizations have routinely passed themselves off as non-profits and charged consumers exorbitant fees for promised services while not actually doing anything to help.
 The problem is not new, as evidenced by the over 250 law enforcement acts undertaken against illegitimate debt relief providers over the past decade, yet the need for restriction has increased with the number of Americans in financial distress.
-According to FICO, the leading credit scoring agency, at least 43 million consumers can be considered to have “bad credit,” for which debt issues is a primary cause.
+Data from credit-scoring companies indicate that more than 40 million consumers can be considered to have “bad credit,” for which debt issues is a primary cause.

 This potentially vulnerable demographic is now protected by policies that prohibit financial relief organizations from collecting fees until: they have negotiated settlements or term restructuring for at least one of a consumer’s balances, both the creditor and the consumer have agreed to this plan, and the consumer has made at least one payment toward the new agreement.
 The FTC’s rules prohibit disproportionate fee distribution for deals involving multiple debts as well, meaning the payments required by consumers to the debt relief agencies must be consistent with actual services rendered.

 Restrictions are also being placed on the use by debt relievers of required accounts earmarked for creditor payments and provider fees.
 Before, use of such accounts was unencumbered.
 Now they are permitted only when ownership of the funds belongs to the consumer, the accounts are held at FDIC-insured banks, among other stipulations.